rightjs/rightjs-docs/docs/en/comparison.md

 ## RightJS vs. Mootools

-RightJS and Mootools are pretty similar, too.
+RightJS and Mootools are pretty similar too.
 Both started with the goal of making a better Prototype and as a matter of fact RightJS cherry-picked quite a few interesting things from Mootools.

 But there are several differences between them as well.
 Mootools brings quite a lot of functional features like carrying and call-chains.
-And it tends to mix them with the object-orented approach which provides some interesting features and its own way of doing things.
+And it tends to mix them with the object-oriented approach which provides some interesting features and its own way of doing things.
 Having said that, RightJS is a simpler tool.
 It has both functional and object-oriented features, but RightJS keeps them separated in order to allow the developer to choose how he wants to deal with things.

-Another difference is that Mootools tries to bring its own naming system for methods, classes and modules when RightJS tries to stay as close to the more or less standard Prototype and Ruby/Python naming principles.
+Another difference is that Mootools tries to bring its own naming system for methods, classes and modules when RightJS tries to stay as close to the more or less standard Prototype and Ruby/Python naming system.

 ### Pros and Cons